UNIBEN students lament N20,000 extra for late payment

 The students of the University of Benin, UNIBEN have lamented the extra N20,000 charge imposed by the school authority for late payment of school fees.

-As the students stated that how would they cope if they were unable to pay the school fees pegged at N41,400 due to the economic situation.
+This, according to students, would make the payment of the school fees pegged at N41,400 difficult due to economic situation.

-Although, management of UNIBEN has earlier announced that students who did not pay school fees within the stipulated time will have to pay extra charges and may likely have their studentship withdrawn.
+The management of UNIBEN had also earlier announced that students who did not pay school fees within the stipulated time will have to pay extra charges and may likely have their studentship withdrawn.

 Part of the statement signed by the school public relations officer, Dr. Benedicta Ehanire read: “registration by all students closes on 3rd September, 2021; and after such date, students will no longer have access to the school portal”.

-One of the students government officer in a statement stated that the students union government, SUG will meet the school authority of the increment.
+One of the students government officer in a statement stated that the students union government, SUG will meet the school authority over the increment.

 His words.
 “It is no longer rumour that the institution, UNIBEN has added N20,000 to the school fees charges for late payment”.